BiancaMe/JSCapstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 <a name="about-project">JS Capstone Project</a>
+# 📖 <a name="about-project">JS Capstone Project-WhatWatch</a>

-**JS Capstone Project** is a web application based on an external API.
+**WhatWatch** is a web application based on an external API.
 You will select an API that provides data about a topic that you like and then build the web app around it.
 The web app will have 2 user interfaces.

 ## 🛠 Built With <a name="built-with">HTML5, CSS3 & JS</a>